oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

           helm template --values ~/oke-livelab/external-values/values.yaml ~/oke-livelab/helm-chart/
         </copy>
       ```
- 2. Validate that the above command return no errors or failures.
+ 2. Validate that the above command returns no errors or failures.

 ## Task 8: Install Helm Chart
 1. Once the dry-run is completed without any errors.
 Install the helm-chart to apply the configuration for log collection.
       ```
         <copy>
-         helm install <release-name-of-choice> --values ~/oke-livelab/external-values/values.yaml ~/oke-livelab/helm-chart/
+         helm install <release-name-of-choice> --values ~/oke-livelab/external-values/values.yaml ~/oke-livelab/helm-chart/ -n=<Value of Kubernetes_Namespace  obtained from Terraform Values Frame>
         </copy>
       ```
   > **Note:** Provide the release-name-of-choice and keep it handy.

 2. To verify the pods are created in the OKE, execute the following command and check the output.
-Keep the pod names handy for next steps.
+Keep the pod names handy for the next steps.

     ```
       <copy>
-      kubectl get pods --namespace=Live-Lab-Generated-Kubernetes-Namespace |grep fluentd
+      kubectl get pods -n=<Value of Kubernetes_Namespace  obtained from Terraform Values Frame> |grep fluentd
       </copy>
     ```
     ![Image alt text](images/get-fluentd-pods.png)